Easy to Learn Data Modeling: From Basics to Practical Table Design (DASP/DAP)

 • Whether it possesses independence

-• Whether entities were derived based on each individual screen
+• Whether entities were derived based on each individual screen.

 By classifying entities, you can understand what kind of data is being stored

-• Entities also have distinct characteristics.
+• Entities also have personalities.

 • The secret to excellent table design: Classifying entities by their characteristics